dandro/progen-cli/README.md

   -n,--name ARG            Name of file you're generating -s,--substitution ARG    Values to substitue in the template.
 The format is
                            '-s "$KEY_ONE$:value-one,$KEY_TWO$:value-two."'
+  -m,--as-module           Treat as module.
+This will create a directory in the
+                           output location
   -h,--help                Show this help text
 ```